A LIST OF PUBLICATIONS BY

 He taught English as a Foreign Language for the U.S. Peace Corps in Thailand at Damrongrartsongkroh School in Chiengrai and at Kasetsart University in Bangkok.
 He taught English and French at St. Christopher's School in Richmond, Virginia; English and Comparative Literature at the University of North Carolina at Chapel Hill; English and World Literature at Fairfield University in Connecticut; and Great Books in Highlands, N.C., for Western Carolina University at Cullowhee.

 His publications include a world survey of the Apprenticeship Novel and several books, articles, and DVDs on a variety of historical subjects, for which he has received book and multimedia awards from the North Carolina Society of Historians and the American Association for State and Local History.
 He has authored several National Register and North Carolina Historical Highway Marker nominations.
 His more than seventy lectures, delivered at public and private venues, have focused primarily on historical, literary, religious, and occasional topics.
+In 2019 he was awarded the North Carolina Society of Historians' highest honor: "HISTORIAN OF THE YEAR for the many valuable contributions he has made toward the collection, preservation and perpetuation of North Carolina's rich history."

 Ran and his wife, Margaret, have five sons and six grandchildren.
 They live in the mountains of Western North Carolina, where he established and managed for almost thirty years Cyrano's Bookshop and Faraway Publishing.
 In retirement he now serves as cofounder and archivist for the Highlands Historical Society and cofounder, trail supervisor, and president of the Highlands Plateau Greenway.
 For years he and his wife maintained the Whiteside Mountain Trail for the U.S. Forest Service.
 They are currently transitioning to Givens Highland Farms in Black Mountain, N. C.